Learn more about how the Cal Poly Humboldt Library can help

 Adobe Premiere Pro

 Adobe Premiere Pro is free to Cal Poly Humboldt students, staff, and faculty and is an industry standard for film making.
-To access Premiere Pro off campus, take a look at Cal Poly Humboldt's remote access options.
-Premiere Pro is available on most campus Windows and Mac computers, including Library laptops.
+To access Premiere Pro off campus, take a look at the Cal Poly Humboldt ITS page: Home/Personal Use Software.
+Premiere Pro is available on most campus Windows and Mac computers, including Library laptops available for checkout.

 Blender